 In 1928, when Ernest Hemingway and his second wife, Pauline, left the high life in Paris and arrived in Key West, then a remote island populated mainly by rumrunners and fishermen, it was meant to be just a stopover.
 But its easygoing ambience, the deep-sea fishing and Sloppy Joe’s Bar (where he met Martha Gellhorn, a reporter who would eventually become his third wife), quickly captivated him -- and he decided that Key West was home.

 Moving into an old Spanish villa where they lived for more than 10 years, he wrote many of his best-known books, including Death in the Afternoon, For Whom the Bell Tolls and The Snows of Kilimanjaro.
-Today, the villa is the Ernest Hemingway Home and Museum, a registered National Historic Landmark, open to the public from 9 am to 5 pm every day of the year.
+Today, the villa is the Ernest Hemingway Home and Museum, a registered National Historic Landmark.
 You can take a guided tour of the house, his writing studio and gardens.
 You can also make friends with the multitude of cats, many with six toes, descendants of the six-toed cat he was given by a ship’s captain.
 For more Hemingway flavor, visit Sloppy Joe’s Bar and the site of Mrs. Rhoda Baker’s Electric Kitchen where he and his pals savored her 20-cent breakfasts.

 More information: Ernest Hemingway Home and Museum, Key West, Florida, 305-294-1136, www.hemingwayhome.com.